deeplearning4j/deeplearning4j/ADRs/0012 - OmniHub-Zoo Download Implementations.md

 for the model import framework.

 When loading a model, we will need to know which model type we are running so we can convert it to onnx.
+We will know this by letting a user specify the model type when they go to download it.

-For each of tensorflow and pytorch we will be storing models under huggingface but reusing the staging techniques from the tensorflow and onnx frameworks.
+For each of tensorflow and pytorch we will be storing models under their respective frameworks reusing the staging techniques from the tensorflow and onnx frameworks.

-Huggingface model paths should be direct to files.
-The URL format is: https://huggingface.co + the repo name followed by resolve/main/file_name This file name should be a path to a raw model file.
-Optional pre processing maybe desirable for huggingface downloaded models.
-The biggest reason for this is due to many huggingface repos supporting multiple frameworks.
-1 or more files maybe relevant for import.
+Huggingface paths should be repositories + the framework_name specifier.
+We use AutoModel(pytorch) and AutoTFModel(tensorflow) for converting models to onnx and saved_model -> pb respectively.

 ### Keras